pthom/imgui_bundle/bindings/imgui_bundle/Readme_pypi.md

 ## ImmApp - Immediate App

-ImGui Bundle includes a library named ImmApp (which stand for Immediate App).
+ImGui Bundle includes a library named ImmApp (which stands for Immediate App).
 ImmApp is a thin extension of HelloImGui that enables to easily initialize the ImGuiBundle addons that require additional setup at startup